Academic year 2023/24

 Headline measures

-Whilst 2021/22 and 2022/23 assessment outcomes are not directly comparable with earlier years due to significant changes to the EYFS Profile (see ‘About these statistics’ section for more information), a time series of the headline EYFS measures is shown below for context.
+Whilst assessment outcomes since 2021/22 are not directly comparable with earlier years due to significant changes to the EYFS Profile (see ‘About these statistics’ section for more information), a time series of the headline EYFS measures is shown below for context.

 Areas of learning and early learning goals